Prophylactic salpingectomy: Surgical risks

 Due to the mean age of the procedure being 36 years, age-related complications play a minimal factor during and after surgery.
 Older patients have the additional risk of coexisting age-related medical conditions, which would possibly cause complications in surgery.
 Surgery causes extra stress which requires an increased functional demand of the patient – geriatric patients may not be able to meet this, so for the average prophylactic salpingectomy recipient this is not significant.

 It has also been proven that the procedure does not increase normal surgical/post operative risks.
 It does, however, carry the same standard risks as a normal surgery.
 Complications associated with the surgical procedure include; reaction to anaesthesia, excessive bleeding, injury to other organs, and infection.

 One study also confirmed after reviewing 21,000 procedures, that there was no increased risk in hysterectomy plus bilateral salpingectomy compared to hysterectomy alone.
 This may indicate that there are no surgical risks related to salpingectomy alone.
 They also found that prophylactic salpingectomy did not increase length of stay or the likelihood of readmission or blood transfusion.
 This is a reassuring and highly interesting result as both of these complications were voiced as surgical concerns at the time prophylactic salpingectomy was first proposed.

 Long-term effects

 There is no significant increased risk in future hospital admissions after a prophylactic salpingectomy.
-Each year over 225,000 women experience ovarian cancer, and as there are currently no effective screening tests, prophylactic salpingectomy removes this risk effectively for those where it is appropriate, as the procedure is often only done to those with 50% or higher risk of ovarian cancer in their lifetime.
+Each year over 225,000 women experience ovarian cancer, and as there are currently no effective screening tests, prophylactic salpingectomy reduces this risk effectively for those where it is appropriate, as the procedure is often only done to those with 50% or higher risk of ovarian cancer in their lifetime.

 However, some groups have found that unilateral salpingectomy seemed to impair ovarian function.
 Less blood flow to the ovary and a reduced antral follicle count was seen shortly after surgery.
 It is hypothesised that this will ameliorate as time goes on, but for now it is known as a short-term effect.